-- "Yes": there is underutilization. - "Monitor": The College needs to monitor the job it may be underutilized where employee movement occurs.
+"Yes": there is underutilization.

+"Monitor": The College needs to monitor the job it may be underutilized where employee movement occurs.

-In Table 2.
-Hiring Goals by Job Category, Protected Groups and Veterans, if a protected groups or veterans in a job category shows "Monitor," the College will proactively make good faith efforts to recruit external qualified protected groups and veterans.
+The Utilization Analysis is used to comparing employees to availability, establishing placement goals and establishing timetables to meet goals.
+The data compares Job Category, Females, Racial/Ethnic Minorities and Veterans.
+If a protected group (including veterans) in a job category shows "Monitor," the College will proactively make good faith efforts to recruit external qualified protected groups and veterans.
 The College will also train and retain employees in the job category to help prevent underutilization due to an employee move or attrition.